Balaje/Summation-by-parts/README.md

   - Right: $c_2(r) = [1 + 0.1\sin(2\pi r), r]$
   - Top: $c_3(q) = [q, 1]$ (interface)

+Now we have straight-line interface, but then we add curved boundaries on the rest of the domain.
+This should change the surface Jacobian for the interface condition.
 We have the following results:

 Computational domain | Convergence Rates |
 --- | --- |